n00bcodr/camera-card/README.md

 3. (new in v3.3) [The folder component](https://www.home-assistant.io/integrations/folder/), similar to the files component but included in Home Assistant by default.

 #### Pros/Cons
 At present, the decision of which to use is up to you, but there are consequences.
 The files and folder components load the files from the server on the backend into a sensor.
 This means when Lovelace loads it is much faster to access files.
 However, you MUST store your files in the www directory, which means they are essentially publicly available to anyone who can access your HA URL.
 The media source component only retrieves files when you load the page, which means it appears slower to load.
 However, those files are protected by Home Assistant's authorization and not publicly available.
 Additionally, media source files are currently only sorted by file name, where files has more options for date and file size.

 ## Installation
 [![hacs_badge](https://img.shields.io/badge/HACS-Default-orange.svg)](https://github.com/custom-components/hacs)

 Now available in HACS, but follow the below to install manually.
 For more details, see [Thomas Loven's Install Guide](https://github.com/thomasloven/hass-config/wiki/Lovelace-Plugins)

-1. Place the `gallery-card.js` file under your `/config/www/` folder of Home Assistant (suggest - create a subdirectory for `cards`)
+1. Place the `camera-card.js` file under your `/config/www/` folder of Home Assistant (suggest - create a subdirectory for `cards`)
 2. Add the card within the resources section (Config -> Lovelace Dashboards -> Resources)
-    URL: /local/cards/gallery-card.js
+    URL: /local/cards/camera-card.js
     Type: Javascript Module
 3. Add the gallery card to your Lovelace configuration.
 The below is an example config:
     ```
-    type: 'custom:gallery-card'
+    type: 'custom:camera-card'
     entities:
       - camera.front_door
       - sensor.gallery_images